sandordargo/sandordargo.github.io/_drafts/in_progress/books/dinasty-by-tom-holland.md

 So what's the in it for that made it interesting?

-- history

-- double faces
+- history, know our past

+- double faces, people are not black and white, even nero

 - something that seems an emerge from the maps, it's all struggles

 - ego, pride

 - hanyatlo tarsadalom

+- people were always brutal